Country: Indonesia

 Options for Combination Trips

 We highly suggest combining a trip to Komodo with a Bali trip.
 Also, instead of doing only Komodo, you can do a "transition trip" where you start in Komodo and end in Flores (Maumere), or vice-versa.
+Additionally, Alor with its healthy reefs is another destination to add to the mix.

-Best Time to Dive Komodo
+Best Time to Dive KOMODO

-For best access to all sites in the park, we would visit Komodo from March to May, and again from September to November.
-From mid May to early September, southeast winds make some southern sites inaccessible, but this is the best time for the northern sites.
-The converse is also true; from mid November through January most northern sites are exposed, but conditions in the south are optimal.
+From mid-May to early September, southeast winds make some southern sites inaccessible, but this is the best time for the northern sites.
+The converse is also true; from mid-November through January most northern sites are exposed, but conditions in the south are optimal.

 Topside & Non-Diving Activities